 In Albury, Year 11 and 12 students from Xavier Catholic High School actively engaged with tenants.
 In July, they attended a BBQ to connect with residents, and in August, they assisted with the Vinnies Community Sleepout held at the SAHF property.
-The students organised activities for the evening and prepared meals for the 70 participants, generously donating ingredients
+The students organised activities for the evening and prepared meals for the 70 participants, generously donating ingredients for the event.

 Later in the year, Xavier High School Conference members joined tenants for a Christmas lunch on 29 November, distributing handmade packs of Christmas biscuits.
-As Christmas approached, they delivered hampers these efforts, connecting members and employees while sharing updates brimming with food and holiday treats to tenants, spreading festive joy and strengthening community bonds.
+As Christmas approached, they delivered hampers brimming with food and holiday treats to tenants, spreading festive joy and strengthening community bonds.